bsgarciac/gdp-understanding-linear-regression/README.md

 ## Usage

 Clone this repository to your local machine.
-Open the Jupyter Notebook to explore the analysis and recommendations.
+Open the Jupyter Notebook **analysis.ipynb** to explore the analysis and recommendations or take a look into **results.pdf** to get a summary of the conclusions achieved.
-Customize the analysis for your specific needs and investments.